 Attend and Preside over all State Trustee Meetings

-Call for Special Trustee Meetings as needed, and ensure that all State Trustee and State Officers are notified well in advance.
+Call for Special Trustee Meetings as needed and ensure that all State Trustee and State Officers are notified well in advance.

 Coordinate and provide information and communications from the State Association to the Board of Trustee members.